top of page

 What is a Transient Ischemic Attack (TIA)?

-A transient Ischemic Attack is also referred to as a “mini-stroke.”
-It holds considerable similarities to an ischemic stroke, with the only difference being a temporary blockage or obstruction in blood supply to the brain.
-Blood flow resumes its usual course after being disturbed for a short interval, and therefore the symptoms also subside in less than an hour.
+A transient Ischemic Attack, also known as a “mini-stroke,” is similar to an ischemic stroke.
+The only difference is a temporary blockage or obstruction in the blood supply to the brain.
+Blood flow resumes its usual course after being disturbed for a short interval, and therefore, the symptoms also subside in less than an hour.

-The brief temporality of a TIA should not be, in any case, translated to its harmlessness.
-A patient should not ignore a TIA under any circumstances as it is merely a warning of an imminent major stroke.
-Immediate intensive medical attention is advised to an individual suffering from this ailment even if the symptoms subside.
+The brief temporality of a TIA should not be translated to its harmlessness.
+A patient should not ignore a TIA under any circumstances, as it is merely a warning of an imminent major stroke.
+Even if the symptoms subside, immediate intensive medical attention is advised for an individual suffering from this ailment.

 Is TIA a Stroke?